frojo/personal/src/about.md

   Engineer, educator, and designer living in Brooklyn, NY.

   Fran teaches game development to undergraduates at various universities in New York.
-In their personal practice, they make spaces for you to walk around in, usually in the web.
-For example, a <a href="https://dumpling.love/">a websitepark that grows organically from the whims of its creators</a>, or <a href="/work/souls.html">a subversion of "social network"</a>, or a <a href="https://frojo.itch.io/camping">visual novel</a>.
+In their creative practice, they often make small projects over the course of a month or two.
+They make spaces for you to walk around in, usually in the web.

   They use a variety of tools and software, including p5js, Unity, React, Godot, Threejs, PICO-8, Bitsy, Javascript/HTML/CSS, and Twine.